ibm-cloud-docs/hs-crypto/initialize-hsm-management-utilities.md

 For security and compliance reasons, the administrator name of the crypto unit might be shown up in logs for auditing purposes.
 {: note}

 Repeat this step if you want to add multiple administrators.
-You must add at least as many administrators to a crypto unit as the larger of the signature threshold value and the revocation signature threshold value you intend to set in Step 4.
+The number of administrators added must be equal to or greater than the larger of the [signature threshold](/docs/hs-crypto?topic=hs-crypto-understand-concepts#signature-thresholds-concept) value as well as the revocation signature threshold value that you intend to set in Step 4.
+The signature threshold controls how many signatures are needed to run most administrative commands.
+The revocation signature threshold controls how many signatures are needed to remove an administrator.

 ### Step 4: Set the signature thresholds to exit imprint mode in the selected crypto units
 {: #step4-exit-imprint-mode-management-utilities}